 The grated salad is so easy, just chuck all the veggies through a food processor using a fine grate blade as you want it all to be pliable not crunchy.
-Add sesame oil or olive if you dont have it and some lemon juice just to get all the flavours mixing.
+Season then add sesame oil preferably or olive if you don’t have it and some lemon juice just to get all the flavours mixing.

 I served it with my crispy fried egg, more smoked paprika and a little yoghurt and it more than did the trick as an easy weekday dinner.

-ETA: Mooli/daikon is like a big white radish which you can get from most Asian markets, you could substitite thinly sliced normal radish if you can’t find it.
+ETA: Mooli/daikon is like a big white radish which you can get from most Asian markets, you could substitute thinly sliced normal radish if you can’t find it.

 Isabelle O'Carroll: I’m a writer, content designer and consultant with 11+ years’ experience across fashion, food and drink and the arts.